awsdocs/aws-elemental-medialive-user-guide/doc_source/complex-scenario-create-trusted-entity-role-step4.md

-# Step 4: Revise the Trust Relationship<a name="complex-scenario-create-trusted-entity-role-step4"></a>
+# Step 4: Revise the trust relationship<a name="complex-scenario-create-trusted-entity-role-step4"></a>

 Any person who is an administrator can perform this procedure\.